 Figure 1 presents the overall distribution of the 167 countries that the report covers.
 Flawed democracies are the most common type of regime, followed by authoritarian countries.
 In fact, full democracies only account for 11% of the total, while hybrid and authoritarian

-In a previous blog we examined the relation between GDP and the Human Development Index (HDI) which has been published annually for the last 25 years by the UN Development Programme (UNDP).
+In a previous blog, I examined the relation between GDP and the Human Development Index (HDI) which has been published annually for the last 25 years by the UN Development Programme (UNDP).
 In this post, I want to dive a bit deeper into the latter and explore some of its potential policy implications.

 HDI components and calculation

-The HDI has three main components or subindexes: Income, health and education (or knowledge).
-Statistical indicators used to estimate the first two components are: Gross national Income per capita (GNI) and life expectancy.
+The HDI has three main elements or subindexes: Income, health, and education (or knowledge).
+Statistical indicators used to estimate the first two components are Gross National Income per capita (GNI) and life expectancy.
 The education subindex comprises two indicators: literacy and quality of education.
-One can thus think of the HDI as a 3D index where each of the subindexes constitutes one of its three orthogonal axis.
+One can thus think of the HDI as a 3D index where each of the subindexes constitutes one of its three orthogonal axes.
 And the HDI is the point in that 3D space

 GDP: Thanks, but no thanks